Your questions answered

 On the last version of the course we produced additional materials responding to comments and queries raised throughout the course, and concentrating on a particular week each day.
 We hope that these provide useful additional information for you.
 We will also use all of your many fabulous comments to enrich the next version of the course.
 As ever, we welcome your input.

-By following the Educators you will find it easy to find all the new comments that have been made by our team during this run of the course.
 If you want to ask us new questions then the easiest way is to post comments on this page.
 General questions will where possible be addressed through examples drawn from the Imperial Palace.
 More specific questions will be explored in the most appropriate place on site.

 As well as comparing notes between ourselves regarding common topics of conversation and particular areas of interest we try to employ (predictably by now!) some digital strategies to help us to find topics that might be particularly helpful for us to elaborate upon this week.
 For example, we have previously analysed the comments in order to find out what questions posed by you were most “liked” each week.
 We also looked at the most liked comments within the steps each week that were most popular, in terms of number of comments.
 We also identified popular questions raised at any point in the various runs of this course about the buildings and finds of each week, and also what questions were posed at the ends of the week.
 We also looked at the quiz questions which proved most difficult to answer.
 You can see the videos responding to these that were recorded earlier this year.